 The fear of public speaking to me seems like one of the biggest fears in the world, speaking from experience.
 Those of us with this fear try as much as possible to avoid public speaking situations altogether.
 I can’t stop laughing at my actions back then, those moments are funny now but believe me it was frightening then.
 If there is one thing I hated the most, it is speaking in front of a crowd.
 This is partly because I’m a shy person.
 However, if I can overcome shyness during a presentation, you can do the same as well.
 This article aims to kill two birds with one stone.
 That is, solving two similar questions ( how to overcome shyness during a presentation and how to overcome the fear of public speaking ).

 Standing before the audience with a pitch, idea or presentation is an integral part of our professional life.
-Being a credible speaker can help you advance your careers, develop your businesses, studies and support you in building sustainable partnerships.
+Being a credible speaker can help you advance your careers, develop your businesses, and studies and support you in building sustainable partnerships.

 ➡ You may be interested in the Easy ways to improve your self-control